saltyorg/docs/docs/reference/rclone.md

 ## Rclone
 This step will take you through the configuration of Rclone.

-If you're migrating from Cloudbox you probably want the [Cloudbox migrations instructions](https://docs.saltbox.dev/community/guides/cloudbox/)
+If you're migrating from Cloudbox you probably want the [Cloudbox migration instructions](https://docs.saltbox.dev/community/guides/cloudbox/)

 ### Overview